 Our approach for assessing the impact of underwater noise uses the concept of zones of influence to categorize the effects on marine life.
-Figure 1 shows the zones of influence for the effects of noise on marine animals.
+Figure 2 shows a general schematic of the zones of influence for the effects of noise on marine animals.
 (Richardson, Greene, Malme, & Thomson, 1998) At some range from the source of noise, there is a Zone of No Effect in which the sound levels are so low that they are not detectable in the ambient noise.
 Inside the Zone of No Effect, there is the Zone of Audibility where while the sound is detectable but is not intense enough to cause any observable response.
 Inside the Zone of Audibility, there is the Zone of Responsiveness where the sound is loud enough to cause a behavioral reaction such as a startle response, movement to or away from the source, etc. Closer to the source, there is the Zone of Masking where the sound from the source is loud enough to mask important acoustic signals including conspecific calls.
+The zones of audibility, responsiveness, and masking may be coterminous or in a different order for an individual animal at different times in its life and for among individuals and species.
 Finally, very near the source, there is a Zone of Injury where the acoustic signals are intense enough to cause physical harm.
 It is important to note that Temporary Threshold Shift (TTS), a short term degradation of the hearing capability of an animal is not considered injury per se because there is no tissue damage.
 (Southall, et al., 2007) Rather, TTS can be thought of as hearing fatigue, a phenomenon often observed in humans after concerts, auto races or operating loud machinery for a short time.
 Permanent Threshold Shift (PTS) is an injury to the ear which is permanent and not recoverable.
 The Zone of Injury is a region where PTS or more severe injury may occur.

-Figure 1: Zones of influence for the effects of noise on marine animals.
+Figure 2: Zones of influence for the effects of noise on marine animals.
 Adapted from Richardson, et al, 1998.

 Criteria for estimating the effects of noise on marine mammals are shown in Table 1.
+These correspond to the Zone of Responsiveness, or what is termed Level B behavioral takes.
 Another recent development of criteria is given by Southall (Southall, et al., 2007).
 The criteria suggested by Southall and his colleagues are higher than those listed in Table 1 for injury.
-Audibility is typically assumed to be 120 dB re 1 $\mu$ Pa rms (root mean square) or greater in water and we assume this level in this report.
+For comparison, detectability is usually about 120 dB re 1 μ Pa rms (root mean square) or greater in water for typical ocean environments.
 We assume that the existing NMFS criteria will apply to this development.
-Root mean square or rms is a property of signals can be thought of as the square root of the average power of a signal as is defined formally as
+Root mean square is a property of signals can be thought of as the square root of the average power of a signal as is defined formally as